CERN/TIGRE/README.md

 ## Licensing

-TIGRE was created jointly by the University of Bath's Engineering Tomography Lab and CERN.
+The creation of TIGRE was supported by the University of Bath and CERN.
 It is released under the BSD License, meaning you can use and modify the software freely.
 However, you **must** cite the original authors.
 For more information read [the licence file][1] or the [BSD License Definition][2].

 If you use TIGRE, please reference the following paper: